It's important to make sure your home is fire safe.

 You can read the full guidance on the gov.scot website.

-From February 2022 every home will need to have:
+Every home will need to have:

-- one heat alarm in the kitchen
+- 1 heat alarm in the kitchen

 All smoke and heat alarms should be mounted on the ceiling and interlinked.